- How CNC Machining Works

 - CNC Material Selection

-Computer numerical control, CNC, machining creates the numerous intricate parts required in dozens of industries.
-While mass production works for some applications, many industries require custom-created parts for specific uses.
-The ability to accurately design and create pieces with a computer drives many companies to seek CNC machining for their operations.
-Everything from the medical field to transportation and more relies on machining parts.
-Thanks to the advancement of both the computers and the machines, the process allows for more intricate customized designs than other production methods can achieve.
+Computer numerical control (CNC) machining creates many intricate parts required by various industries.
+While mass production works for some applications, many industries require custom parts.
+Many companies seek CNC machining for their operations so they can follow through on accurate designs and make precise pieces with computer software.
+Several industries, from the medical field to transportation, rely on machining parts.
+Thanks to the advancement of both computers and machines, the CNC machining process allows for more intricate customized designs than other production methods can achieve.

 Though many people associate machining with metal, machinists successfully create parts out of other materials, such as phenolics, plastics, rigid foam and carving foam.
 These alternative materials increase the versatility of machining to include options that are water-resistant, long-lasting, non-conductive or have other features not found in metals.

-Machining uses many different types of devices.
-Milling, screw machining and machine turning operate in various methods, either turning the tools or the material.
-Workers choose the best method to use based on the required precision of the product and the content used.
-The options follow:
+CNC machining uses several types of devices.
+Milling, screw machining and machine turning operate in various methods, turning either the tools or the materials.
+Workers choose machining methods based on the product’s required precision and the content used.
+Their options are:

-- Machine turning: Like a lathe, CNC milling machines turn the material, but a computer controls the entire process.
-This method makes mass production of customized parts possible.
+- Machine turning: Similar to a lathe, CNC milling machines turn the material under computer control.
+The machine turning method makes mass production of customized parts possible.

-- Screw machining: Screw machining requires an expert for setup.
-Despite the extra time needed, this method produces the most precise parts, within 0.005 inches.
+- Screw machining: Screw machining requires an expert setup.
+Despite the extra time needed, screw machining produces precise parts that can be as small as 0.005 inches.

-- Machine-milling: Machine milling turns the tools around the piece, and the mills can use numerous tools for highly detailed parts.
+- Machine milling: Machine milling turns the tools around the piece, with the mills using numerous tools for highly detailed parts.

 1. Medical Industry

 The various types of CNC machines adapt well to the needs of the medical field.
-Due to the variety of materials and devices available, those in the medical field can have a wide range of parts created through CNC machining, including:
+Due to the variety of materials and devices available, medical workers can have a wide range of parts created through CNC machining, including: